gwtboot/gwt-boot-modules/README.md

 # GWT Starters
 GWT BOMs and POMs - GWT Dependencies and Starters

-GWT Boot is basically a simple starter dependencies collection just like Spring Boot Starter dependencies.
+GWT Boot is basically a simple Starter dependencies collection just like Spring Boot Starter dependencies.